canari-dev/Excel-macro-to-consume-Canari-API/README.md

 # Excel-macro-to-consume-Canari-API
-easy way to download live data and time series from Canari.dev
+The easy way to download live data and time series from Canari.dev